jayniz/zeta/README.md

 ```

-You typically just create the above file once and then don't touch it anymore.
-If that file is in a private repository (that would be a good idea), make sure you `export GITHUB_USER=youruser` and `GITHUB_TOKEN=yourtoken` and *Zeta* will use that.
+You typically just create the above file once in each project and then don't touch it anymore.
+Whenever a new service gets added to or removed from the infrastructure, you just update the central infrastructure configuration.
+The what?
+Central infrastructure configuration?
+Oh, look:

-Here's how `github.com/jensmander/zeta-config/infrastructure/master.yml` might look in our example above:
+Here's how the infrastructure configuration file might look for our example above:

+`git@github.com:jensmander/zeta-config/infrastructure/master.yml:`
 ```yaml
 MessageService:
   github: